robfairh/deploying-machine-learning-models/README.md

 # Section 4:

-Assignment in Section 4: section-04-research-and-development/titanic-assignment/
+section-04-research-and-development/titanic-assignment/

-* 01-predicting-survival-titanic-assignement.ipynb:
+* 01-predicting-survival-titanic-assignement.ipynb: (Assignment 1)
 It does the data cleaning, some data exploratory analysis, and then trains/tests a LogisticRegression model.

-* 03-titanic-survival-pipeline-assignment.ipynb:
+* 03-titanic-survival-pipeline-assignment.ipynb: (Assignment 3)
 It does the data cleaning, separates data into train/test, creates a class called: ExtractLetterTransformer which is a pre-processor to add in the pipeline, creates pipeline:
   * categorical imputation
   * adds missing indicator to numerical variables